 Support teaching, research, and patient care.

-Dr. Anisha I. Patel is an Associate Professor in the Division of General Pediatrics at Stanford University.
+Dr. Anisha I. Patel is a Professor in the Division of General Pediatrics at Stanford University.
 Dr. Patel earned a medical degree at the University of North Carolina at Chapel Hill, completed a residency and chief residency in pediatrics at Stanford University, a fellowship in the Robert Wood Johnson Clinical Scholars Program at UCLA and a post-doctoral fellowship in the Philip R. Lee Institute for Health Policy Studies at UCSF.
 Dr. Patel practices general pediatrics at the Gardner Packard Children's Health Center.